ETHICS POLICY

 Authors should note that the journal Editors:

-- check the originality of the manuscripts submitted to SRSD for consideration,
+- They check the originality of the work submitted.

-Authors are obliged to promptly inform the Editor or the Publisher if they discover a fundamental error in their own published manuscripts, and then to cooperate with the Editor in the process of corrections.
+Authors are obliged to immediately inform the Editor or Publisher of any identified errors in their work published in the Journal, and then to cooperate with the Editor in the process of making corrections.

 - REVIEWERS